Tally stick: Single tally

-The single tally stick was an elongated piece of bone, ivory, wood, or stone which is marked with a system of notches (see: Tally marks).
+The single tally stick was an elongated piece of bone, ivory, wood, or stone which is marked with a system of notches (see: tally marks).
 The single tally stick serves predominantly mnemonic purposes.
 Related to the single tally concept are messenger sticks (used by, e.g., Inuit tribes), the knotted cords, khipus or quipus, as used by the Inca.
 Greek historian Herodotus (c.
 484) reported the use of a knotted cord by Darius I of Persia.

 Split tally

-The split tally became a prevalent technique in medieval Europe, a time characterised by a scarcity of coinage and widespread illiteracy, to document bilateral exchanges and debts.
+The split tally became a prevalent technique in medieval Europe, a time characterised by a scarcity of coinage, to document bilateral exchanges and debts.
 Typically fashioned from squared hazelwood, the stick was inscribed with a series of notches before being split lengthwise.
 Each party in the transaction retained one half of the marked stick, both pieces bearing identical records.
 Over the years, this method was refined to the point of becoming virtually impervious to tampering.
 One such refinement was to make the two halves of the stick of different lengths.
 The longer part was called stock and was given to the stock holder, which had advanced money (or other items) to the receiver.
 The shorter portion of the stick was called foil and was given to the party which had received the funds or goods.
 Using this technique each of the parties had an identifiable record of the transaction.
 The natural irregularities in the surfaces of the tallies where they were split would mean that only the original two halves would fit back together perfectly, and so would verify that they were matching halves of the same transaction.
 If one party tried to unilaterally change the value of his half of the tally stick by adding more notches, the absence of those notches would be apparent on the other party's tally stick.
 The split tally was accepted as legal proof in medieval courts and the Napoleonic Code (1804) still makes reference to the tally stick in Article 1333.
 Along the Danube and in Switzerland the tally was still used in the 20th century in rural economies.

 The most prominent and best recorded use of the split tally stick or "nick-stick" being used as a form of currency was when Henry I introduced the tally stick system in medieval England in around 1100.
 The tally sticks recorded a payment of taxes, but soon began to circulate in a secondary discount market, being accepted as payment for goods and services at a discount since they could be later presented to the treasury as proof of taxes paid.
 Then tally sticks began to be issued in advance, in order to finance war and other royal spending, and circulated as "wooden money".